-$2,246 \rightarrow$ SourcePoint price estimate for VWR Compact microcentrifuge for processing and extraction of DNA from field-collected insect specimens from local streams.
-This piece of equipment will be a versatile addition to the lab. https://us.vwr.com/store/product?keyword=10-799122 & shipping.
+\$2357 \(\rightarrow\) SourcePoint price estimate for compact microcentrifuge for processing and extraction of DNA from field-collected insect specimens from local streams.
+This piece of equipment will be a versatile addition to the lab.
+Specifications: VWR part: 76264-582, Cole-Parmer CF-200 Series Stuart Programmable Microcentrifuge, Antylia Scientific.
+The SourcePoint price is less than this link, but it is not possible to generate a usable link from SourcePoint. https://us.vwr.com/store/product/24015903/cole-parmer-cf-200-series-stuart-programmable-microcentrifuge-antylia-scientific